-Fifteen women pitched their business to a panel of judges comprising Gillian Buckley (WDC), Diane Nevin (Galway Business School) and Tony O Kelly (New Frontiers at GMIT) to win funds from the WDC along with enterprise space in iHubs or Roscommon County Council Building and membership to Network Mayo, Roscommon or Galway.
+Fifteen women pitched their business to a panel of judges comprising Gillian Buckley (WDC), Diane Nevin (Galway Business School) and Tony O Kelly (New Frontiers at GMIT) to win funds from the Western Development Commission (WDC) along with enterprise space in iHubs or Roscommon County Council Building and membership to Network Mayo, Roscommon or Galway.

-Cepta Mahon, founder of Cookalicious emerged the winner with runners-up including Olga Klofac, Fairy Specs, Asumpta Gallagher, Best-Practice, Caitriona Fahey, O/T Coach, Lou Brennan, Lou Brennan Design, and Anita Patil.
+Cepta Mahon, founder of Cookalicious, emerged the winner with runners-up including Olga Klofac, Fairy Specs, Assumpta Gallagher, Best-Practice, Caitriona Fahey, O/T Coach, Lou Brennan, Lou Brennan Design, and Anita Patil.

-Cookalicious provide a bespoke cookery class experience delivered to clients in their own home or workplace.
-Contact firstname.lastname@example.org to arrange your groups cookery class experience today.
+Cookalicious provides a bespoke cookery class experience delivered to clients in their own home or workplace.
+Contact email@example.com to arrange your groups cookery class experience today.

 Gillian Buckley, Investment Manager with the Western Development Commission who chaired the judging panel, said that the calibre of entrepreneur and businesses presented was very high, and complimented GMIT for taking the initiative to develop a bespoke programme that encourages and support female entrepreneurship in the region.